St. Louis, MO

 MDLs save everyone involved both time and money.
 MDLs were created to make the court more efficient.
 By consolidating cases into one district court to address discovery and pretrial procedures, time and money are saved.
 Rather than have multiple judges address the same issues, one judge handles all of the issues for all of the cases.
 Rather than having many plaintiffs paying the legal costs of discovery and pretrial proceedings across multiple districts, these activities occur once, in a single district court.

 Discovery is a pre-trial process in which each party can obtain evidence from the other party.
-This can happen through various means, including deposition of witnesses, review of documents, written exchanges of questions and answers, etc.
+This can happen through various means, including a deposition of witnesses, review of documents, written exchanges of questions and answers, etc.

 Any group of non-criminal cases that share at least one similar question of fact can be eligible for multidistrict litigation.
 MDLs can consolidate either individual cases or class action lawsuits, or both.

 My name is myranda Davis and I have as the marui idu out in in September 2013 and I had to have it taken out bc it gave me irregular bleeding and a cyst on my ovris and a misscarriage

 Posted by Myranda Davis on Wed Jan 24 2018 3:35pm

 Myranda, I am sorry to hear that.
 I’ve referred your inquiry to our legal team.
 If you have any questions in the meantime, please don’t hesitate to call our office at (618) 656-4400 or email us at firstname.lastname@example.org.